An “interview” in docassemble is a YAML file that docassemble reads, and on the basis of what it finds, asks questions

 If a new user starts an interview without being logged in, and then clicks the “Sign in or sign up to save answers” link to log in, and then clicks the link to register, the user will be logged in and will immediately be directed back to the interview they had been using, and they will immediately pick up where they left off, the only difference being that they are now logged in.

-If a logged-in user leaves an interview without completing it, closes their browser, then opens their browser at a later time, and visits the interview link again, they will start a new interview session.
-If the menu in the corner, they will be directed to the

-/interviews page, where they will see two interview sessions listed, including their original session and the session they just
+If a logged-in user leaves an interview without completing it, closes their browser, then opens their browser at a later time, and visits the interview link again, they will start a new session for the the menu in the corner, they will be directed to the page, where they will see two interview sessions listed, including their original session and the session they just started.

 If your users will only ever need to use a single session of an interview, you might want to change the code of your interview so that they have a different experience.
 For example, you might want to start your interview with a multiple-choice question that asks the user if they are a new user or a returning user.
 If they are a returning user.